Ryton organic demonstration garden in November

 Your organic garden in November

 Don’t be too efficient during your final tidy up of the year.
-Provide over-wintering nooks and crannies for our helpful garden creatures such as hedgehogs, toads and ladybirds.
-Leave tufty grasses, small log heaps and piles of leaves to keep them safe until next spring.
-They’ll reward you by being on hand to control early pests.
+Provide over-wintering nooks and crannies for garden creatures such as hedgehogs, toads and ladybirds.
+Leave tufty grasses, small log heaps and piles of leaves to provide shelter and warmth until next spring.
+They’ll reward you by being on-hand to control early pests!

 Soil and composting 🔗